ihsanfullstack/ucdproject/README.md

 I have deployed the project using github pages.
 This was done simply by setting up same on the repository on github where I placed the files.
 When it comes to version control, since most of the page styling is the same, I added the footers, headers etc as commits and then just committed each page as a new piece of functionality, it seemed to make sense that way.
 I must also admit that the I initially didn't use github when coding the site, since it took me a bit of trial and error to get things to work and I simply saved them in cloud9, but I did commit the main pieces.
 In order to run the code locally for this project, simply download all html files, ignoring the css style sheet since any css is embedded, and run same.
 There have been no differences in both versions, except I did find I needed to change the way the pictures were called in terms of file paths once hosted on githubpages, hence the last minute or latest commits.
-I also had to do some last minute changes, after the site was live, to include all alt tags in the images, again please bear in mind I've done this without a mentor.
+I also had to do some last minute changes, after the site was live, to include all alt tags in the images and then change file paths which were different in cloud9, again please bear in mind I've done this without a mentor.

 # Other Reflections, as I commence my new path as a software developer.